postlund/pyatv/docs/support/faq.md

 ## When I scan, other devices like AirPlay speakers and iTunes libraries show up.
 Why is that?

-~~Apple has re-used several protocols across different products.
+~~Apple has reused several protocols across different products.
 AirPlay is AirPlay and there's no practical difference if it's on a speaker or an Apple TV: it's the same thing.
 Because of this, they might show up in the scan results.
 In the future some devices might be filtered (like pure AirPlay devices, since you can't connect to them